REL Midwest Videos and Documentaries

 The Regional Educational Laboratory Midwest (REL Midwest), one of ten regional educational laboratories funded by the U.S. Department of Education’s Institute of Education Sciences, serves the educational needs of Illinois, Indiana, Iowa, Michigan, Minnesota, Ohio, and Wisconsin.

-Explore these documentaries to learn more about the topics we cover:
+Explore these videos and documentaries to learn more about the topics we cover:

 Kindergarten: Where Play and Learning Can Meet

 What can kindergarteners gain from play-based learning?
 This documentary explores the advantages associated with a play-based approach in kindergarten and features stories of how two Illinois school districts made the transition to play-based learning.
 It also includes scientific findings about the cognitive and social-emotional benefits of play from experts Dr. Roberta Golinkoff (University of Delaware), Dr. Christina Weiland (University of Michigan), and Dr. Eboni Howard (AIR).

 Making It: Latino Students’ Pathways to College

 The Latino student population has risen from 8.8 million to 17.9 million and now makes up almost a quarter of students in U.S. schools.
 Educators are working to tailor Latino students' education to reflect their cultural needs and prepare them for college and career readiness.
 This documentary highlights the predominantly Latino Cesar Chavez Academy High School in Detroit and the College Assistance Migrant Program at Michigan State University and reveals best practices for educating Latino students and preparing students for college.

 Ready for the Future: Career Preparation in Rural Communities

 This documentary is about the unique opportunities and challenges facing rural communities in Minnesota as students explore and prepare for careers.